 4. The Numbers

 As with any investment, you want to make sure you’re getting a good deal.
 As mentioned before, the most significant choice you’ll make for your 4-plex investment is choosing the right location.
 Your location determines the rent you’ll charge, appreciation rates, and expected vacancy rates.
 It also determines the quality of tenants your property will attract.
-Once the location box has been checked, it’s time to assess the building’s potential ROI.
+Once the location box has been checked, it’s time to assess the building’s potential Return on Investment (ROI).

 Fourplexes are attractive to real estate investors for many reasons, including their low price relative to potential profit.
 They can be profitable investments when they’re in the right location and when they’re properly managed.
 They can also become a big property management headache for inexperienced investors who don’t have expert assistance.
 Before approaching an investment like this, you should think about the advantages and drawbacks.